wireapp/wire-server-deploy/offline/coturn.md

 # See: https://github.com/wireapp/wire-server/blob/develop/charts/coturn/values.yaml
 # And: https://github.com/wireapp/wire-server/blob/develop/charts/coturn/README.md

-# use nodeSelector only if you are planning on using less than 3 pods in your installation and wish to pin coturn to specific nodes
+# use nodeSelector only if you are planning on using coturn on fewer than the number of workers in your cluster.
+This is used to pin coturn to specific nodes.
 nodeSelector:
   wire.com/role: coturn